Halve the acorn squashes, and remove the stems, pulp, and seeds.

 Notes

-Look for an acorn squash that has an orange spot on it along with its mostly green skin with no soft spots.
+Look for an acorn squash that has an orange spot on it, along with its mostly green skin with no soft spots.
+This gives the best sweet flavor.

 To help the squash sit flat on the baking sheet, turn the squash sideways on a cutting board and cut half an inch off the bottom half before adding the butter mixture.
 This keeps the squash level so the butter mixture doesn’t run off the sides.